iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 **Remarks**

-The convergence rate is very slow and it's always sublinear.
-This theorem doesn't have enough descriptive power for algorithms such as the proximal point method with varying stepsizes, or gradient descent with Lipschitz smoothness and strong convexity.
+This theorem doesn't describe the proximal point method with varying stepsizes, or gradient descent with Lipschitz smoothness and strong convexity.
-To realize faster convergence rate, such as the case when $T$ is a contraction, it will heavily depend on the context.

 ---